anudit/eauth-eip/README.md

 1. The User clicks Sign-In with Ethereum and chooses a Wallet.
 2. The User Signs a `Challenge Message` from the Wallet.
-3. The Application verfies the User indeed owns the account and generates a JWT token authorizing the user.
+3. The Application verifies the User indeed owns the account and generates a JWT token authorizing the user.

-### Defintitions
+### Definitions

 OAuth (Open Authorization) is a standard that apps can use to provide client applications with "Authenticated Access".
 OAuth works over HTTPS and authorizes applications with access tokens rather than credentials